 4. Umbrella Companies Often Come With Soft Benefits

 Some umbrella companies also offer other benefits to try and convince people to use their services.

 These might include things like high street discounts or discounts on health insurance.

-What Are The Disadvantages of Umbrella Companies for Contractors?
+What are The Disadvantages of Working Through an Umbrella Company?

 It’s also important to consider the disadvantages of working through an umbrella company before you decide on this route.